GMkonan/dotfiles/README.md

 Somethings that I do when setting up a new PC that are not included in the script:

 - Download any more complicated to install apps
-- Download fonts (Jetbrain mono is a good one)
+- Download fonts (Jetbrain mono is a good one) (want to automate that)
 - Run `tmux source ~/.tmux.conf` Inside a tmux session to load configs